• Skip to main content

 If you love burfi recipes, then you may love these coconut burfi & 7 cups burfi & Badam burfi.

-1. Choosing cashews correctly & using it the right way is very important to make a good kaju katli.
+1. Choosing cashews correctly & using them the right way is very important to make a good kaju katli.
 Here are my tips to choose

-Buy unsalted premium quality cashews.
+Buy unsalted unroasted premium quality cashews.
 Taste test them first before using in the recipe.
-Ensure they are fresh in taste and flavor.
-Avoid using cashews that smell or taste stale or rancid.
+Ensure they are bright in color, fresh in taste and flavor.
+Avoid using cashews that smell or taste stale or rancid and look discoloured.

 You can use whole or split cashews.
 I prefer to split them first to ensure they are good enough & free from bugs/worms & larvae.
 You may use them whole if you prefer.

-2. Use cashews at room temperature: It is very important to use cashews at room temperature.
+Make sure your cashews are at room temperature and not cold.
+It is very important to use cashews at room temperature.
 If you store your cashews in the refrigerator like me, then lightly roast them on a low flame for a few minutes until they turn slightly hot to touch.
 Do not over roast them.
 We don’t want the kaju katli to discolor.
 The idea is to use moist free cashews.
 Cool them completely and then use them to grind.

 4. Texture of cashew powder has to be fine but do not aim to make it as fine as flour.
 It will be slightly grainy or coarse.
-Make sure cashews are powdered as fine as possible without making the powder lumpy.
+Make sure cashews are powdered as fine as possible without making the powder lumpy or greasy.
 Pulse the cashews in intervals and avoid running the grinder for long time.

 5. Sieve the cashew powder without fail.
 This makes the cashew powder light, lump-free and also uniform so you have a kaju katli that is of uniform smooth texture.
 This step also helps to remove coarse chunks of kaju from the powder.
 Pulse the coarse chunks again in the grinder.
 Use a sieve that is not too fine.
 I use one that can sieve fine semolina.